 Equipped with flower seeds Little One completed some planting a few weeks.
 She had a lot of fun and is enjoying looking after them and making sure she waters them daily.

-Disclaimer: We received this book from the publishers through Toppsta.
+Disclaimer: We received this book from the publishers and Toppsta.
 All opinions are my own.